souma9830/CryptoHub/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+We welcome contributions from the community, especially from first-time open-source contributors!
 Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.

 ### How to Contribute
+No prior open-source experience is required to contribute to this project.

 1. **Fork the repository** by clicking the "Fork" button at the top-right of this page
 2. **Clone your fork:**